Registration opens April 1, 2026 Register by: June 26, 2026

-you’re responsible for your own behavior and risks
+you are responsible for your own behavior and risks

 you agree to be excellent to each other

-GROUP MEALS
+GROUP MEALS:

 Group meals will be able to accommodate common dietary restrictions, such as vegetarian, vegan, dairy-free.
 We are not able to accommodate serious allergies or diseases such as Celiac, or strict Kosher.
 You will have the option to bring your own food if you won’t take part in group meals, but storage and preparation facilities will be limited.